 It’s so disappointing to see digital professionals in charities promoting spyware infrastructure from a company that thinks nothing of exploiting the vulnerable, the principles the sector were built on have been abandoned.

-What’s am I on about?
-I’m talking about how many digital teams in charities seem to think nothing of talking about how “inspiring” work to build “skills” for the insidious privacy Death Stars that are the Amazon Alexa range of devices.
+What’s he on about?
+I’m talking about how many digital teams in charities talk about their “inspiring” work to build “skills” for the insidious privacy Death Stars that are the Amazon Alexa range of devices.
 I will take you through my objections to this step by step.

 Is there a more toxic brand to be associated with?

 Back in the day, when I was a young lad, long before I even worked for a charity I was a volunteer fundraiser.
 Day one of the volunteer training I did I was told: “Don’t do anything to embarrass, damage us or make extra work for us.”
 If I went to major companies in my area to aggressively fundraise I could cause more trouble than it was worth.
 The central fundraising team already were working on building leads with major companies and I might end up getting in the way of any potential deal.

 Added to that there was associating the charity with the wrong type of company.
 There are companies with dodgy reputations which by association could damage the charities brand.
 Charities have built up a lot of public trust so why risk it?

 Amazon is one of the richest companies in the world.
 In 2017 it made a £72m profit in the UK but only paid £1.7m in tax to HMRC.
 This is less tax than it paid in the previous financial year (£4.3m) despite almost trebling its profits.